edx-solutions/devstack/README.rst

 Running this command will perform the following steps:

 * Bring down all containers
-* Reset all git repositories to the HEAD of master
+* Reset all git repositories to the HEAD of development
 * Pull new images for all services
 * Compile static assets for all services
 * Run migrations for all services